Timings & Order of Play

 ORDER OF PLAY

-The day’s Order Of Play is decided by The Championships’ Referee and is usually announced around 6.00pm the evening before the date of your ticket.
+The day’s Order Of Play is decided by The Championships’ Referee and is usually announced any time between 4pm-8pm the evening before the date of your ticket.

-The Order of Play is also publicised on The Championships' website and on our social media channels.
+The Order of Play is publicised on The Championships' website, the Wimbledon app and on social media channels.
 The daily order of play is also displayed in the Gate 3 piazza and outside the Debenture Holders' facilities at the north side of Centre Court.

 SHOW COURTS